Home

 We review safety measures regularly in keeping with leaders from the Oregon Lutheran Synod, the State of Oregon and the City of Portland in Multnomah county via the Oregon Health Authority.
 We expect these guidelines will serve us through February, 2022.

-Lead me, guide me along the way, for if you lead me I cannot stray.
+for if you lead me I cannot stray.

 Does this verse say something significant about God’s perfect will for our lives?